tiago-rorke/pfop-badges/README.md

 There are two versions of the board, one with an eletret microphone and amplifier for reacting to sound, the other with a 2.2M resistor for doing capacitive touch sensing.

-The charging circuit uses a mosfet and 5V zener to switch on a green LED once the capacitors are fully charged.
+The charging circuit uses a mosfet and 5.1V zener to switch on a green LED once the capacitors are fully charged.
+This worked in the prototype circuit, but didn't work with the zener's i put on the finished boards, maybe the 5.1V is a bit too high for usb voltages.
 The usb VBUS contact is split in two, to simultaneously connect a red led when the board is plugged in to charge, a hack which seems to work most of the time.
 The capacitor inrush current is limited by a 1W resistor, which can get a bit toasty and should probably be bigger.

 I made some adafruit inspired led-sequins, along with some sewable transistor break-outs, which are included in the board layouts.